matt-degraffenreid/agent-assist-integrations/aa-integration-backend/readme.md

 **Request Body**
 The request body should be JSON data that contains a [ConversationEvent](https://cloud.google.com/dialogflow/es/docs/reference/rest/v2beta1/ConversationEvent) as [PubSubMessage](https://cloud.google.com/pubsub/docs/reference/rest/v1/PubsubMessage).data.

 **Response**
 It returns a `204` status code with additional information, which is considered as a message acknowledgement by Cloud Pub/Sub.

+`POST /new-recognition-result-notification-event`

+**Request Body**
+The request body should be JSON data that contains a [ConversationEvent](https://cloud.google.com/dialogflow/es/docs/reference/rest/v2beta1/ConversationEvent) [PubSubMessage](https://cloud.google.com/pubsub/docs/reference/rest/v1/PubsubMessage).data And the request body should also contains [PubSubMessage attribues](https://cloud.google.com/pubsub/docs/reference/rest/v1/PubsubMessage) 'participant_role' and 'message_id'.

+**Response**
+It returns a `204` status code with additional information, which is considered as a message acknowledgement by Cloud Pub/Sub.